 How to Protect your Floors and Carpet on Moving Day

 Moving can be incredibly stressful which is why it is important to keep a checklist of everything you may need on moving day.
 One item that is often overlooked is floor protection, how will you protect your floors from damage or dirt?
-It's true, many vanlines will provide floor protection, but self moves are a completely different story.
+It's true, many vanlines will provide floor protection, but do-it-yourself moves are a completely different story.
 When hiring moving labor (movers to load or unload) the task of protecting the floors is usually yours.
 To help you adequately prepare flooring we have outlined some preventative maintenance tips.

 For starters, place a welcome mat outside of the front door, this will prevent small pebbles and debris from being brought in the home.
 Next, lay a rug inside the door (within the home) to act as a second line of defense in case the welcome mat didn't do the job.